Ultimo-Software-Solutions/DevelopmentBlog/Blogs/ElasticPoolPerformanceMaxDop/ElasticPoolPerformanceMaxDop.md

 # Performance Azure SQL Elastic Pool - MaxDop

 For the Ultimo application we use single tenant databases for our customers.
-So we have one database per environment, currently resulting in over 400 databases on a singe Azure SQL Elastic Pool.
+So we have one database per environment, currently resulting in over 400 databases on a couple of Azure SQL Elastic Pools.
 When the number of databases increased, we noticed random performance degradation.
-We investigated the issue and where able to resolve most of it.
+We investigated the issue and were able to resolve most of it.

 # Enable SQL Analytics

-One of the first things we wanted to achieve, is getting a better understanding what caused the random performance issues.
+One of the first things we wanted to achieve, was getting a better understanding what caused the random performance issues.
 During tests the application usually performed excellent, but some customers experienced timeouts or degraded performance.
-Looking at the default metrics, the CPU and IO usage on the elastic pool is very low.
+Looking at the default metrics, the CPU and IO usage on the elastic pool was very low.
 Is was very clear that with these metrics alone, we couldn't get enough insights to find the cause.

 ![Default metrics](Overview.png)